heroiclabs/nakama-unreal/README.md

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
-It's written in C++ with minimal dependencies to support Unreal, unreal and other custom engines and frameworks.
+It's written in C++ with minimal dependencies to support Unreal 4 and 5.

 If you experience any issues with the client, it can be useful to enable debug logs and [open an issue](https://github.com/heroiclabs/nakama-cpp/issues).